A very warm welcome awaits you at our historic Bridgnorth bed and breakfast.

-The building dates back to 1693, and is grade 2 listed, built as a hostelery its original purpose was to provide sustenance for the many bargemen who worked the River Severn, where goods would have been loaded and unloaded on the quay side opposite the The Severn Arms.
+The building dates back to 1693, and is grade 2 listed, built as a hostelery its original purpose was to provide sustenance for the many bargemen who worked the River Severn, where goods would have been loaded and unloaded on the quay side opposite.

 The building was extensively altered during the reign of King George the third and retains many of the features from this period, in particular it’s large sash windows and its beautiful mahogany Georgian Staircase.

 We are situated in Low Town, within the conservation area, and over looking the River Severn and its old historic bridge.
 It is within easy walking distance (or alternatively take a ride on the funicular railway) of the high street and its many restaurants and hostelries.

 We offer nine individually styled bedrooms, five have full en-suite facilities with a further two bedrooms on each floor sharing a bathroom on each floor.
-All the rooms have a colour flat screen television, direct dial access, hair dryers, tea/coffee making facilities and a recent addition welcomed by our guests wireless internet access in each room.
+All the rooms have a colour flat screen television, hair dryers, tea/coffee making facilities and a recent addition welcomed by our guests wireless internet access in each room.

 The dinning room has been traditionally decorated with its focus on the lovely leaded window looking out onto the river quay side.

-If the sun is shinning and you have time on your hands why not take a drink in the Severn Arms secluded courtyard with its decorated walls and many beautiful potted plants.
+If the sun is shinning and you have time on your hands why not relax in the secluded courtyard with its decorated walls and many beautiful potted plants.

 Whilst we endeavour to meet the needs of all our guests we are essentially a Georgian grade 2 listed property, on three levels, with all the access difficulties this presents.
 Entry to the property is via three steps, 60cm rise from the roadside pavement, and all our bedrooms are either on the first or second floor with access to them via a mahogany staircase (15 steps to each floor, each step has a 20cm rise).
 For further information please ask for our full access statement.